| Memories from Eva Rippy Pybrum

 him from all of us.
 I don't know how he slept.
 Sometimes, when he

 got up to go to work, he would drive some of the kids home first.
+During the summer, I usually had a job besides all the fun things

 we did.
 For a while on Saturdays, I worked for two hours doing housework